-- Silt fence and Filter sock shall be inspected for depth of sediment, tears, and to ensure the anchor posts are firmly in the ground.
+- Silt fence and filter sock shall be inspected for depth of sediment, tears, and to ensure the anchor posts are firmly in the ground.
 Silt fence and filter sock shall also be inspected to ensure they are maintained in the appropriate positions per the plans in Appendix 2.
 Built up sediment shall be removed from the silt fence when it has reached one-half the height of the fence.
-Built up sediment shall be removed from the filter sock when it has reached one-third the height of the sock. - Orange barrier fence shall be inspected to ensure the fence is erect and functioning as intended per the plans in Appendix 2. - Temporary and permanent seeding shall be inspected for bare spots, washouts, and healthy growth.
+Built up sediment shall be removed from the filter sock when it has reached one-third the height of the sock. - Temporary and permanent seeding shall be inspected for bare spots, washouts, and healthy growth.
 If seed does not germinate in an area on which it was placed, the area will either be re-seeded or an alternate erosion control method will be employed. - Locations where vehicles and equipment enter or exit the site shall be inspected for evidence of off-site tracking of sediment.
-Sediment being tracked onto off-site roadways shall be cleaned up promptly. - Detention basins shall be cleaned out when the site is stabilized to ensure the design elevation is restored. - Excess concrete should be removed when the washout system reaches 50 percent of the design capacity.
+Sediment being tracked onto off-site roadways shall be cleaned up promptly. - Basins shall be cleaned out when the site is stabilized to ensure the design elevation is restored. - Excess concrete should be removed when the washout system reaches 50 percent of the design capacity.
 Use of the system should be discontinued until appropriate measures can be initiated to clean out the structure.
 Prefabricated systems should also utilize this criterion unless the manufacturer has alternative specifications.